CHTC/chtc-website-source/conda-installation.md

 environment was; you can change the name by adding a `-n <name>` option to the `conda env create` command.

-If you create an `environment.yml`, we recommend checking it into source control (like `git`) and making sure to recreate it when you make changes to your environment.
+If you use a source control system like `git`, we recommend checking your `environment.yml` file into source control and making sure to recreate it when you make changes to your environment.
 Putting your environment under source control gives you a way to track how it changes along with your own code.

 If you are developing software on your local computer for eventual use on the CHTC pool, your workflow might look like this:
-1. Set up a conda environment for local development and install packages as desired.
+1. Set up a conda environment for local development and install packages as desired (e.g., `conda create -n science; conda activate science; conda install numpy`).
-2. Once you are ready to run on the CHTC pool, create an `environment.yml` file from your local environment (`conda env export > environment.yml`).
+2. Once you are ready to run on the CHTC pool, create an `environment.yml` file from your local environment (e.g., `conda env export > environment.yml`).
-3. Move your `environment.yml` file from your local computer to the submit machine and create an environment from it (`conda env create -f environment.yml`), then pack it for use in your jobs, as per
+3. Move your `environment.yml` file from your local computer to the submit machine and create an environment from it (e.g., `conda env create -f environment.yml`), then pack it for use in your jobs, as per
    [Create Software Package](#3-create-software-package).